 When adding an Forecast Detail widget to a page, you can configure its name.

-HPE Consumption Analytics platform includes the following filter widgets specifically designed to filter all of the data on a page, across all widgets on that page:
+HPE Consumption Analytics portal includes the following filter widgets specifically designed to filter all of the data on a page, across all widgets on that page:

 - Period Selection: Filters data by a range of dates

 - Filter: Filters data by type, such as a specific provider, or a provider region

 When configuring a Period Selection widget, you define the title, the default date range, and whether users can change the date range in their view.
 For example, you might set a default date range of the Last 30 Days, and give users the option of selecting a different range.

 When configuring a Filter widget, you define the title, zero or more field-value pairs for filters, and whether users can alter the filter settings you define.
 For example:

 - You might add a filter widget with no defines filters, and enable users to create whatever filters they need.

 - You might want all widgets on a specific page to show only Azure data, and no other data.
 In this case, you would define a filter that displays only when the

 Azure, and not allow users to edit the filter.

 Any filters you define when creating or editing a view are saved with the view.
 Users who are assigned that view can see and add to the filters, but cannot remove them.
 This lets you target a view page to a particular segment of your data, such as VMs.